minhtriet/zne/README.md

 Install packages from `requirements.txt` and `jupyterlab`.

 ## Notebook
 Readers are welcome to read the notebook `zne.ipynb` first.
-It contains the experimentis with the implementation in `util.py`.
+It contains the experiments with my implementation in `util.py`.
-Its first cell has all the config and comments.
-One may want to change this before running the notebook, but the config leaving there already works.
+The first cell has all the config and comments.
+One can change this before running the notebook, but the config leaving there already works.

 The implementation of the global folding and the extrapolation as requested by the task are in `utils.py`.